Measurements

 • ALC have a smaller region of incomplete optical overlap compared to high-power lidar systems.
 This means they can provide quality observations even at very low altitudes above the surfaces which makes them more suitable for the detection of shallow layer heights.

-Doppler wind lidar (DL)
+Doppler wind lidar (DWL)

 Microwave radiometers (MWR)